rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/MangoSalsa.rst

 ----------

 1. Fine dice a whole jalapeno and a little less than 1/2 an onion.
-2. For the mangos, cut off the mango cheeks and cut the mango while it's still in the skin.
-Get as close to the skin as possible with the tip of the knife!
-Then use a spoon to scoop out the cut mango.
-If the mango is coming out still attached at the base, don't go as deep with the spoon.
+2. For the mangos, cut off the cheeks and score the flesh while it's still in the skin.
+Get the tip of the knife as close to the skin as possible!
+   Scoop out the cut mango with a spoon.
+If it's coming out still attached at the base, don't go as deep with the spoon.
-3. Put all the diced ingredients into a bowl.
+3. Toss all the diced ingredients into a bowl.
-4. Add a handful of chopped cilantro leaves (no stems!) and a good pinch of salt.
-Then squeeze the juice of half a lemon on top.
+4. Add a handful of chopped cilantro leaves (no stems!) and a good pinch of salt, then squeeze the juice of half a lemon on top.
-5. Mix this all together.
+5. Mix it all together.